peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 * Default settings
 ```

-You will notice that we have two tools that are automatically trusted - fs_read and report_issue. fs_read allows Amazon Q CLI to read files from your computer, and report_issue allows to generate issues you run into when using Amazon Q CLI that will be logged in the GitHub project repo.
+You will notice that we have two tools that are automatically trusted - **fs_read** and **report_issue**. fs_read allows Amazon Q CLI to read files from your computer, and report_issue allows to generate issues you run into when using Amazon Q CLI that will be logged in the GitHub project repo.

 We can see writing and executing files are not trusted.
 What this means is that if we ask Amazon Q CLI to do something that wants to use these tools, it is going to prompt us for permission.
 Lets see this in action.

 Enter the following prompt:

 ```
-> create an optimised Docker container to run a Python Flask application.
+> create an optimised Docker file to run a Python Flask application.
 Make sure it uses the latest version of Python
 ```

 You should notice that it generates a similar output to before, but this time it now prompts you whether you want to trust the fs_write tool (which is used to write files).
 We can select "Y" to accept, "N" to reject, or "T" to always trust this tool so that we are not asked subsequently.